SAP-samples/s4hana-hana-audit-policies/README.md

 This project provides HANA audit policy templates for the SAP HANA database tenant used by SAP S/4HANA.
 The HANA audit policy templates for S/4HANA provide a set of policies.

 1. **Mandatory HANA Audit Policies** (File: 1_hana_audit_policy_mandatory.sql)
 A first set of policies defined as mandatory ensure traceability of security relevant changes.
 These have the prefix '_SAP_'.
 They are identical to the audit policies provided by "SAP HANA Cockpit Audit Policy Wizard" (starting with SAP HANA Cockpit 2.0 SP13).
+These policies are set as defaults for HANA database tenant used by S/4HANA for new installations, system copies and conversions with SAP S/4HANA 2021 and SAP BW/4HANA 2021 and later.
 1. **S/4HANA Schema Access Log HANA Audit Policies** (File: 2_s4hana_hana_audit_policy_recommended.sql)
 The second set of policies define "recommended" policies for S/4 systems.
 These have the prefix '_SAPS4_'.
 These policies vary with the usage of the SAP HANA DB and cannot be defined identical for all systems.
 1. **S/4HANA Optional HANA Audit Policies** (File: 3_s4hana_hana_audit_policy_optional.sql)